 When I was 17, the local Rotary Club overlooked my geography impairment and selected me for their international exchange program.
 It was a once in a lifetime opportunity to study in Bolivia, and an indelible experience that would shape the rest of my life.

-It was an eye-opening year.
-I was introduced to the Quechua and Aymara ethnic groups; learned to speak Spanish and dance the queca; and acquired a taste for chuño, llajua picante and salteñas.
+During that eye-opening year I was introduced to Quechua and Aymara ethnicity; learned to speak Spanish and dance the queca; and acquired a taste for chuño, llajua picante and salteñas.

-I also discovered that the two-lane country road leading out of my hometown didn’t stop at the next town as I’d thought, but continued on to unimaginable places.
+I also discovered that the two-lane country road didn’t stop at the next town as I’d thought, but continued on to unimaginable places.

 That year abroad was the first stop on an extraordinary journey to the remotest corners and furthest reaches of the world, where I've had the privilege of working as a photojournalist and tour guide.